 Lesson modules run from Monday through Sunday.
 Most assignments (unless otherwise noted) are due by 11 p.m.
-Sunday at the end of the week in which they are assigned.
-But sometimes, due dates come earlier in the week.
+Sunday at the end of the week in which they are assigned, but on weeks with multiple discussion postings and responses, due dates may start earlier in the week.
+In summer sessions, each weekly lesson has two parts (see below).